flatironinstitute/CaImAn/CONTRIBUTING.md

 3) Make a PR: this is when you request that your changes become merged into `dev` at Caiman.
 This merge won't be immediate, you will get feedback on your code, and probably be asked to make some changes.
 4) Periodically, as features accumulate in the `dev` branch (every month or so), the `dev` branch will be merged with `main`.
 This will become a new version of Caiman that people install when they run `mamba install caiman`.

 Below we have instructions on how to do all of the above steps.
-While all of this may seem like a lot, some of the steps are extremely simple.
-Also, once you have done it once, you will have the recipe and it will be pretty easy.
-Finally, it is a very rewarding experience to contribute to an open source project -- we hope you'll take the plunge!

 ## First, create a dedicated development environment
 If you have downloaded Caiman for standard use, you probably installed it using `conda` or `mamba` as described on the README page.
 As a contributor, you will want to set up a dedicated development environment.
 This means you will be setting up a version of Caiman you will edit and tweak, uncoupled from your main installation for everyday use.
 To set up a development environment so you can follow the workflow outlined above, do the following: